“Oakland’s Warriors,” Seven Days, 6/24

 “Superhighways in the Sky,” Feature, 6/24

-East Bay Parks Are Suffering, as Well
+East Bay Parks Are

 As daily hikers in the East Bay, we have certainly noticed the increase in planes flying straight down the ridge of the East Bay hills over Tilden, Sibley, and Redwood parks.
 Dozens per hour, so low you can read the writing on the sides.
 Really disturbs the peace.
 Thanks for the article.